 Loans receivable consist of an operating cash loan to Maple Avenue Apartments without interest.
 This loan was to be repaid in full on September 1, 2013; however, payment date was extended to an unidentified date.
-The EDA has a one percent ownership and manages Maple Avenue Apartments, with Wells Fargo Company owning 99 percent of the project.
-The following is a summary of changes in loans receivable for the year ended December 31, 2014:
+The EDA now has full ownership and manages Maple Avenue Apartments, after buying out Wells Fargo Company's 99 percent ownership of the project on January 1, 2015.
+The following is a summary of changes in loans receivable for the year ended December 31, 2015:

-Loans Receivable Balance January 1 Additions Payments Balance December 31 Maple Avenue Apartments \$ 35,000 \$ 134,177 \$ 6,660 \$ 162,517
+Loans Receivable Balance January 1 Additions Additions Payments Maple Avenue Apartments \$ 162,51 7 \$ - \$ 8,506 \$ 154,011